An honest guide to Kuta, Lombok

 Things to do in Kuta, Lombok

 There are many stunning beaches around Kuta, perfect for a lazy day on the beach or sunset watching.
-Here are some of our favourite beaches.
+Here are some of our favourites

 Beautiful long white sand beach 30-minutes away from Kuta.
 There are many warungs (local food outlets) along the beach so you can easily spend the whole day there.
-It’s also the beach where beginners go surfing.
+It’s also a perfect beach for beginner surfers.

 Seger Beach is just 10 minutes away from Xanadu and is a perfect place to watch the sunset from one of the hills just right next to the beach.
 There is a couple of chilled bars with bean bags and sometimes you may see locals dancing with fire.

 Stunning long white-sand beach only 15-minutes away from Kuta.
 There you will find many local restaurants (warungs) with sunbeds and bean bags.
 Great for swimming, SUP and surfing.
 Our favourite place there are Warung Dede, Warung Turtle and the Pink Swing.

 A little more difficult drive – it takes around 30-minutes to get there, but totally worth the hassle.
 Small beach cove surrounded by hills and very quiet.
 A break for more advanced surfers.